BenVandenberghe/dataminer-docs/develop/devguide/Connector/Introduction.md

 ## Using DataMiner connectors in a DataMiner System

-When you have created or updated a DataMiner protocol, it first needs to be uploaded to a DataMiner Agent, which will then automatically copy it to each of its peers in the DataMiner System it belongs to.
+When you have created or updated a DataMiner protocol, it first needs to be uploaded to a DataMiner System.
 You can then start creating elements that will use that protocol.

 - For more information on how to upload a protocol, refer to Adding a protocol or protocol version to your DataMiner System.